 - Keep your home smoke-free after your baby is born.
 Quitting is hard, but not impossible. more

 - Make your home lead-safe. more

 - Get rid of out-of-date medications.
 Store those you use safely.

 - Put the regional Poison Control Number (1-800-222-1222) on your fridge.
 You can also order poison control brochures, stickers, and magnets for free online.

 What We Do

-- Offer free home visits to pregnant women and families with young children. more
+- Offer free support to pregnant women and families with young children through our family visiting programs. more

 - Oversee newborn health screening. more